edvler/yii2-adldap-module/readme.md

 ### Usage method 1: Simple usage without a user model
 If you are need to query some informations for a user from the Active Directory this would be best way.
-No additional configuration is needed and the only thing to do is to add the configuration as described above to your components section.
+No additional configuration is needed and the only thing to do is to add the [configuration](#configuration) as described above to your components section.

-You only call the the component as usual.
+You only use the extension in the regular Yii2 style:
 ```php
 //...
 $un = 'testuser';